carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 # Get involved?

 We invite you to be part of this exciting initiative!
 If you are passionate about data science, programming, and making knowledge accessible to all, we encourage you to join us for future **[Glosario co-working sessions](https://carpentries.org/community/#community-events)**.
 Whether you want to learn more about Glosario or contribute to this event, we’d love to hear from you at **community@carpentries.org**.
 Your participation is key to shaping the future of inclusive data science education.
-Together, let’s celebrate diversity, break down language barriers, and empower learners worldwide through the Glosario!
+Together, let’s celebrate diversity, break down language barriers, and empower learners worldwide through Glosario!